EnzymeFunctionInitiative/EST/docs/source/pipelines/shared/perl/compute_stats.rst

 	    --cluster-map         path to a file mapping sequence ID to cluster number --seqid-source-map    path to a file mapping repnode or UniRef IDs in the SSN to sequence IDs within the repnode or UniRef ID cluster (optional)
-	    --singletons          path to a file containing a list of singletons --stats               path to an output file to save statistics to
+	    --singletons          path to a file containing a list of singletons --stats               path to an output file in JSON format to save statistics to

 Reference
 ---------